-Two-time Oscar nominee Bruce Dern’s tremendous career is made up of playing both modern-day heroes and legendary villains.
+Two-time Oscar nominee Bruce Dern’s tremendous career is made up of playing both modern day heroes and legendary villains.
 Through decades of lauded performances, Dern has acquired the reputation of being one of the most talented and prolific actors of his generation.

 In September 2021, Dern joined the cast of the critically acclaimed Amazon series Goliath, opposite Oscar winners Billy Bob Thornton and J.K.
 Simmons.
-Dern had a busy 2019, most notably appearing as real-life rancher George Spahn in Quentin Tarantino’s 10-time Academy Award-nominated Once Upon a Time…in Hollywood (2019).
-The film has also won the Golden Globes and Critics Choice Awards for Best Picture, among others.
-Dern also co-starred in the #1 independent film of the year, The Peanut Butter Falcon (2019), and he earned rave reviews for Focus Features’ The Mustang.
-He has also completed several independent films, including Remember Me (2019), The Artist’s Wife (2019), Badland (2019), Death in Texas (2020), Last Call (2021), and The Gateway (2021), as well as the highly anticipated project Reminisce.
+Dern had a busy 2019, appearing as real-life rancher George Spahn in Quentin Tarantino’s 10-time Academy Award-nominated Once Upon a Time in Hollywood.
+The film also won the Golden Globe and Critics Choice Award for Best Picture, among others.
+He also costarred in the #1 independent film of the year, The Peanut Butter Falcon, and earned rave reviews for Focus Features’ The Mustang.
+He has also completed several independent films, including Remember Me (2019), The Artist’s Wife (2019), Emperor (2020), Badland (2019), Death in Texas (2020), Last Call (2021), and The Gateway (2021), as well as the highly anticipated project Reminisce.
 In 2018, he starred in two high profile independent films, as Joe Kennedy in Chappaquiddick and opposite Matthew McConaughey in Sony’s White Boy Rick.
 In 2017, he appeared with Jane Fonda and Robert Redford in the Netflix film Our Souls at Night.

-On the television side in 2019, he memorably guested on Showtime’s comedy Black Monday and was seen in the Stephen King series Mr. Mercedes for the AT&T AUDIENCE Network.
+On the television side, in 2019, he memorably guested on Showtime’s comedy Black Monday and was seen in the Stephen King series Mr. Mercedes for the AT&T AUDIENCE Network.

 Dern was also nominated for an Emmy in 2011 for his portrayal of polygamist patriarch Frank Harlow in HBO’s hit drama Big Love.

-Also, during the ‘60s, Dern went on to work with director Roger Corman and appeared in several of his classic and decade-defining films, including The Wild Angels (1966).
+In the ‘60s, Dern went on to work with director Roger Corman and appeared in several of his classic and decade-defining films, including Wild Angels (1966).
 He also received critical success during that time for films such as They Shoot Horses, Don’t They?
 (1969) and Drive, He Said (1971).
-Dern goes down in history for his role as Long Hair in The Cowboys (1972), in which he became the only man ever to kill John Wayne on screen.
+Dern goes down in history for his role as “Long Hair” in The Cowboys (1972), in which he became the only man ever to kill John Wayne on screen.

 Dern has received several Lifetime Achievement Awards from various film festivals.
-In 2010, Dern received the prestigious Hollywood Walk of Fame star along with his ex-wife Diane Ladd and daughter Laura Dern, the only family in history to receive their stars in one ceremony.
+In 2010, Dern received the prestigious Hollywood Walk of Fame Star along with his ex-wife Diane Ladd and daughter Laura Dern, the only family in history to receive their Stars in one ceremony.